Are tickets required for guests?

-How many tickets does each eligible student get for undergraduate commencement?
+How many guest tickets does each degree candidate get for undergraduate commencement?

-Each student is eligible to receive up to six tickets.
+Each student is eligible to receive up to six guest tickets.
 Due to space limitations, we cannot accommodate requests for additional tickets.
 Furthermore, we cannot replace lost or misplaced tickets.

 How can I get an extra ticket?
 Are they for sale?

 Ask around.
 Students may share unused tickets with whomever they desire (make sure tickets are for the correct ceremony).
 The sale of tickets is NOT condoned – please do not buy or sell them.

 It's needed to announce your name when crossing the commencement stage.
 Keep your card in a safe place and bring it with you when arriving to your ceremony.
 If necessary, clearly print on your card the best way to pronounce your name.